BonsaiPlays/Vault-TecMovies/README.md

   AXIOS &
   THE-MOVIE-DATABASE (TMDB) API.

-This project consists of a basic landing page, pagination system ,and functioning watch-list system with search and genre-wise classification.
+This project consists of a basic landing page, pagination system ,and functioning watch-list system with search, genre-wise classification and rating-based sorting.

 In order to run this project:
 1. Redirect to ".../Vault-Tec Movies/Movie" or directly open "Integrated Terminal" from this directory.